SCROLL TO THE BOTTOM OF THIS PAGE TO FIND INFO ON OUR LOCAL IN PERSON MEETINGS…

 5005 Northwest Blvd, Plymouth MN 55442

-in the Resource Room, Enter the building through Door B
+in the Resource Room, Enter the building through the main entrance (DOOR A)

 Elk River Alano Club,